David (2025 film): Domestic

-David was previously scheduled for November 21, 2025, to be distributed by Angel Studios.
-However, in October 2024, Slingshot Pictures terminated its distribution agreement with Angel, citing "multiple alleged incurable contract breaches".
-Slingshot filed a lawsuit against Angel in March 2025, seeking a new distributor for David.
-Eventually, in October 2025, Angel got the film rights back in partnership with 2521 Entertainment, this time rescheduling it for December 19, 2025.
+David was originally scheduled for November 21, 2025, with Angel Studios set to distribute the film.
+However, in October 2024, Slingshot Productions terminated its distribution agreement with Angel, citing "multiple alleged incurable contract breaches".
+Slingshot filed a lawsuit against Angel in March 2025, alleging a "hostile takeover", and began seeking a new distributor for the film.
+In August 2025, Dallas Jenkins' 5&2 Studios attempted to take over the distribution of the film in a new deal with Slingshot.
+In October 2025, Angel Studios, in partnership with 2521 Entertainment, acquired the complete film and television franchise rights of David from Slingshot USA, and rescheduled the theatrical release to December 19, 2025.